 Both English style and the silver service technique can often take a long time to serve guests if you have 12+ people at the table which means the food gets cold.
 It’s not the most common service style onboard but one you should know about if you are looking at becoming a service stewardess.

-If you want to learn more about Yacht Stewardess training – check out the exclusive online course here.
+If you want to learn more about Yacht Stewardess training – check out the online training course here.

 Filled with so much valuable MUST KNOW information for aspiring yachties!
 Don't miss it, it's free!

 I’m a chief stewardess with over 6 years experience working in the superyacht industry on boats up to 88m.
 I help aspiring yacht crew by propelling them with the know-how and tools to confidently break into the superyacht industry.